Aditya01229/Pickleeeee/API_ENDPOINTS.md

 ### 2.2 Join Organization
 **POST** `/users/:userId/organizations/join`

-Join an existing organization as a player or manager.
+Join an existing organization as a follower, manager, or super_manager.
+If no role is specified, defaults to 'follower'.

 **Example:** `POST /users/1/organizations/join`